 - Listen to what your child is telling you.
-They can be subtle and you don’t want to overlook any clues in what they’re saying – this is where it’s helpful to read between the lines.
+The words can be subtle and you don’t want to overlook any clues in what they’re saying – this is where it’s helpful to read between the lines.

-- When your child becomes anxious, it’s important to stay calm.
+- When your child becomes anxious, it’s important for the adult to stay calm and be patient.
 It can be hard to stay calm when your child is having big emotions or having a tantrum that seems out of line with their personality, but if want to help you child be calm, then you have to lead by example.
 Using a gentle voice, slow body language and leading with empathy will go a long way in helping your child stay calm and open up about what they’re feeling.

 - Recognize and praise strengths & characteristics, not accomplishments.
 It may sound cliché, but it’s the little things that make a big difference in how our children see the world, and themselves in this big world.
 Are you praising the right things with your child?
 Do you praise their strengths like resilience, hard work, determination, kindness, or their accomplishments like winning a race or getting an A grade?
 You have to praise who your child is and their strengths to boost their confidence and ability to trust themselves in the world.

-- Don’t harp on or punish mistakes / lack of progress.
-Every mistake a child and adult makes is an opportunity for growth and to make a better decision in the future.
+- Don’t harp on or punish mistakes or your child’s lack of progress.
+Every mistake a child (and adults too) make is an opportunity for growth and to make a better decision in the future.
 If you focus on punishing mistakes or accidents, children will become fearful of trying anything new or even standing up in class to answer a question.

 - Stay flexible.
 Parenting is created as you go, it doesn’t have to be perfect and it’s going to be messy along the way.
 Staying flexible will help you roll with uncertainty and the unpredictable, but better than needing to be in control, or have everything a certain way all the time.